 Tumble dressed Thai prawn salad onto a large serving platter.
 Scatter the remaining Thai herbs on the top and squeeze extra lime juice to serve.

-I just loved the final colours of this Thai salad recipe.
-The chilli tamarind dressing not only gave this Asian salad a burst of deliciousness but the bright red hues brightens up the table for sure!
+I just loved the final colours of this Thai prawn salad recipe.
+The chilli tamarind dressing not only gave this prawn salad a burst of deliciousness but the bright red hues brightens up the table for sure!

 More Asian Salad Recipes